-- 54. Regarding the clarification that financial institutions, their directors, officers and employees (whether permanent or temporary) are prohibited by law from disclosing ("tipping off") the fact that an STR or related information is being reported or provided to the MOT, the Authorities indicated that the actual merging of the NORUT and NOIS is taking place now and the finalization of the draft is foreseen in January 2016 in order to include the specific mention of directors, officers and employees of financial institutions.
-The Authorities also indicated for previous reports that the P&Gs set that the service provider and its directors, senior management, and employees are not allowed to divulge any information, with regard to the FIU and its legal tasks, to clients and/or third parties (tipping off prohibition).
-While this is useful for the protection of information it covers the general provision to prohibit the disclosure information and it does not address the specific instance of prohibit the disclosure of the fact that a SRT or related information is being reported or provided to the FIU. - 55.
+- 56. Regarding the clarification that financial institutions, their directors, officers and employees (whether permanent or temporary) are prohibited by law from disclosing ("tipping off") the fact that an STR or related information is being reported or provided to the MOT, the Authorities indicated that the draft law in which the NORUT and NOIS are merged will include the specific mention of directors, officers and employees of financial institutions.
+The Authorities also indicated that the P&Gs set that the service provider and its directors, senior management, and employees are not allowed to divulge any information, with regard to the FIU and its legal tasks, to clients and/or third parties (tipping off prohibition).
+While this is useful for the protection of information it covers the general provision to prohibit the disclosure of the fact that a SRT or related information is being reported or provided to the FIU. - 57.
 Additionally, the paragraph 843 from the MER stablishes the following: "Pursuant to article 20 paragraph 1 of the NORUT the person that reports the unusual transaction is prohibited by law to disclose such.
 The prohibition against disclosure is limited to persons who supplied the data or information, or persons who work for the person who supplied the data or information.
 The NORUT should be enhanced to make clear that financial institutions and their directors, officers and employees (permanent or temporary) should be prohibited by law from disclosing ("tipping off") the fact that STR or related information is being reported or provided to the FIU.
 For this report, the Authorities indicated that the MOT is preparing the merging of the NORUT and NOIS.
 R. 14 remains not met.